TwitchPlaysPokemon/tpp-streamdocs/description/active/pbr/05 Seasons.md

 ## Current Season

 * The current PBR season is the **35th** season.
+* This season ends November 21st at 00:00 UTC.
+[Here's a countdown](https://www.timeanddate.com/countdown/generic?iso=20191121T00&p0=1440&msg=Season+35+End&font=cursive&csz=1) so you know when that is in your timezone.
 * Betbots are back, TPP and TPPSimulator are betting 2500 on every match regardless of their balance!
 Yes, they can go in debt!
 * There's an up to 45% bet bonus.
 * There is an up to 1.5* multiplier available to the standard bonus, with that multiplier being tied to how much you input during a match.